kubevela/kubevela/docs/en/end-user/traits/more.md

 title:  Want More?
 ---

 Traits in KubeVela are designed as modularized building blocks, they are fully customizable and pluggable.
-You could design one by yourself, or try some maintained by KubeVela developers.

 ## 1. Get from capability canter